-Today, for the sixth consecutive year, GPIA passenger numbers have broken records.
-In November of 2017, GPIA broke it’s latest record when the 247,446th departing passenger for that year arrived at the security checkpoint.
+For the seventh consecutive year, GPIA passenger numbers have broken records.
+In 2018, GPIA broke it’s latest record with 307,000 departing passengers.

 Beyond serving those record numbers of passengers, GPIA is the Flathead Valley’s hub of aeronautical activity.
 The facility serves private aircraft, medical and air ambulance providers, search and rescue operators and cargo carriers like Fed Ex and UPS, to name a few.
 During the summers, it serves as a strategic base for firefighting crews.
 There have been a few moments in the spotlight, too: GPIA has welcomed a U. S. President, and served as host for the Navy Blue Angels and Air Force Thunderbirds.
 All in all, it seems the little landing strip on LaSalle has come some distance in its seventy-some years.

 Glacier Park International Airport, through its governing body, maintains a continual liaison with county and zoning officials to assure that land use near the airport is compatible with community needs.
 It is the goal of GPIA to be a thoughtful, proactive neighbor, taking into account the effect of air traffic, ground traffic, noise and safety as it might impact bordering properties.